deadlydog/deadlydog.github.io/_posts/2013-06-19-powershell-ise-multiline-comment-and-uncomment-done-right-and-other-ise-gui-must-haves.md

 </pre>
 </div>

-Basically the problem is that I change the selected text to ensure that the entire lines are selected (so that I can put the comment character at the start of the line).&#160; The PS ISE API doesn’t tell me the selected text’s starting and ending lines, so I have to try and infer it from the line the caret is on, but the caret can be on either the first or the last line of the selected text.&#160; So if text that is identical to the selected text appears directly above or below the selected text, I can’t know for sure if the caret is on the first line of the selected text, or the last line, so I just make a guess.&#160; If this bothers you there is a switch you can provide so that it won’t comment out any lines at all if this edge case is hit.
+Basically the problem is that I change the selected text to ensure that the entire lines are selected (so that I can put the comment character at the start of the line).
+The PS ISE API doesn’t tell me the selected text’s starting and ending lines, so I have to try and infer it from the line the caret is on, but the caret can be on either the first or the last line of the selected text.
+So if text that is identical to the selected text appears directly above or below the selected text, I can’t know for sure if the caret is on the first line of the selected text, or the last line, so I just make a guess.
+If this bothers you there is a switch you can provide so that it won’t comment out any lines at all if this edge case is hit.

-&#160;

 ## Show Me ALL The Code

-Ok, so I mentioned a couple other must-have ISE add-ons above.&#160; Here’s the code to add to your ISE profile that includes my comment/uncomment code, as well as the Save All files and Save/Restore ISE State functionality provided by [the PowerShell Team](http://blogs.msdn.com/b/powershell/).&#160; This includes a couple customizations that I made; namely adding a Save ISE State And Exit command (Alt+Shift+E) and having the ISE State automatically load when PS ISE starts (I didn’t change the functions they provided that do the actual work at all).
+Ok, so I mentioned a couple other must-have ISE add-ons above.
+Here’s the code to add to your ISE profile that includes my comment/uncomment code, as well as the Save All files and Save/Restore ISE State functionality provided by [the PowerShell Team](http://blogs.msdn.com/b/powershell/).
+This includes a couple customizations that I made; namely adding a Save ISE State And Exit command (Alt+Shift+E) and having the ISE State automatically load when PS ISE starts (I didn’t change the functions they provided that do the actual work at all).
 So if you want your last session to be automatically reloaded, you just have to get in the habit of closing ISE with Alt+Shift+E (again, you can change this keyboard shortcut if you want).

 <div id="scid:fb3a1972-4489-4e52-abe7-25a00bb07fdf:671096ee-632f-4329-af4d-3a4c79a23e5c" class="wlWriterEditableSmartContent" style="float: none; padding-bottom: 0px; padding-top: 0px; padding-left: 0px; margin: 0px; display: inline; padding-right: 0px">
   <p>